kudashevs/strip-code/README.md

 `options.blocks` an array of blocks' representations.
 Each element of this array describes a unique pair of tags with start, end, prefix, and suffix.
 These values are represented by an object with the properties or by a string:
 ```
-start: 'dev-start'             # a string defines a name of the start tag (unique)
+start: 'dev-start'             # a string defines a name of the start tag (unique) - mandatory
-end: 'dev-end',                # a string defines a name of the end tag (unique)
+end: 'dev-end',                # a string defines a name of the end tag (unique) - mandatory
-prefix: '/*',                  # a string defines the beginning of a tag (non-empty string)
+prefix: '/*',                  # a string defines the beginning of a tag (non-empty string) - optional
-suffix: '*/',                  # a string defines the end of a tag (can be an empty string)
+suffix: '*/',                  # a string defines the end of a tag (can be an empty string) - optional
 ```
-When a pair of tags is represented by a string, the default name of the start tag is `string-start`, the default name of the end of tag is `string-end`.
-The default prefix and suffix are `/*` and `*/`, respectively.
+When a pair of tags is represented by a string, this string will be used to generate the names of the start and end tags (e.g. `string-start` and `string-end`).
+If prefix and suffix are not provided, the default values `/*` and `*/` will be used.

 ## License